 Manage imports profiles can operate automatically in the background or they can be run manually.
 In both cases there are some basic rules and functions that can help to manage its operation.
 The screen below is the manage imports operation screen.
 You can get to this screen from the Tools > Manage Imports menu option in the FDA.

-There are seven operations available from this screen.
+These are the operations available from this screen:

 |Add||Add a new import profile.
 Import profiles are stored on the workstation where they are created.
 You must have library administrator rights to add a profile.|

 |Start||Start processing any new documents associated with the selected import profile.
 This function is not necessary for any import profiles that have been setup to automatically watch a folder.|

 Reset the Batches Completed and Documents Imported counters.

 If there has been an error in completing the batch or if there has been an accidental removal of documents in the batch, you can select the Reset the file tracking check box to clear the import log and reset the counter to zero.
 Once the counter is set to zero, the same batch can be imported again.

 |Show Log File||Open the import log file in notepad.
 The import log is stored on the workstation.|

 |Clear Log File||This will erase the contents of the import log file.|

 |Delete||Click the red X to permanently remove an import profile from the workstation.|